b9sk/promise-shop-node-12/README.md

-# A Promise It Won’t Hurt fork.
+# A "Promise It Won’t Hurt" fork

 This is a Nodeschool's workshop adopted for Node 12.
 No global installation is required.